-A similar approach is used by the Network layer to establish a connection on behalf pair of Transport entities (see Figure 8.4).
-Such a connection is formally termed ork Connection (or NC).
-Once a connection is established, packets containing user do not explicitly carry the address of source and destination NSAPs.
-Instead, they information that uniquely identifiers the connection to which the data belongs. the viewpoint of view of Transport entities, a connection is identified by its end not, one in each NSAP.
-These are formally referred to as Network Connection End s, or NCEPs, and are identified using, what are formally termed, Network nection End Point Identifiers (NCEP Identifiers).
-Each NCEP identifier has a local inficance, in that it is unique within the domain of the corresponding NSAP.
-The EP Identifiers are assigned at the time of connection establishment, and remain a changed during the lifetime of the connection.
-Subsequently, during the data transfer e., a Transport entity makes available user data to the NS provider, together with dentifier of the local NCEP.
+A similar approach is used by the Network layer to establish a connection on behalf of a pair of Transport entities (see Figure 4.4).
+Such a connection is formally termed Network Connection (or NC).
+Once a connection is established, packets containing user data do not explicitly carry the address of source and destination NSAPs.
+Instead, they carry information that uniquely identifiers the connection to which the data belongs.
+From the viewpoint of view of Transport entities, a connection is identified by its end points, one in each NSAP.
+These are formally referred to as Network Connection End Points, or NCEPs, and are identified using, what are formally termed, Network Connection End Point Identifiers (NCEP Identifiers).
+Each NCEP identifier has a local significance, in that it is unique within the domain of the corresponding NSAP.
+The NCEP Identifiers are assigned at the time of connection establishment, and remain unchanged during the lifetime of the connection.
+Subsequently, during the data transfer phase, a Transport entity makes available user data to the NS provider, together with the identifier of the local NCEP.

-NCEP Identifiers also help to distinguish between a number of connections that may stablished from the same NSAP.
-This is required since a pair of Transport entities establish a number of connections to support transfer of unrelated streams of data. a Transport entity may establish an independent connection with a number of insport entities.
-The NS provider is invariably capable of supporting multiple nections, subject of course to availability resources, primarily storage related.
+NCEP Identifiers also help to distinguish between a number of connections that may restablished from the same NSAP.
+This is required since a pair of Transport entities may establish a number of connections to support transfer of unrelated streams of data.
+Or, a Transport entity may establish an independent connection with a number of Transport entities.
+The NS provider is invariably capable of supporting multiple ennections, subject of course to availability resources, primarily storage related.